toobstar/toobstar.github.io/content/posts/2023-10-09_timesheets.md

 In order to understand the dynamics of a business you can start with (and go quite far) simply knowing the roles of the team and the organisational structure that they sit within.
 For most growing or dynamic businesses each individual will typically be working towards multiple goals and this level of precision is not sufficient to understand it adequately.

-A basic mental model for costs in a business is that some costs are fairly stable and some costs are dynamic and depend on a variable that may or may not be directly connected to revenue.
-As an example for a company that processes data, large amounts of data are more expensive to process than small amounts of data all else being equal.
+A standard model for costs in a business is that some are stable and some are dynamic and they depend on a variable that may or may not be directly connected to revenue.
+As a simplistic example for a company that processes data, large amounts of data are more expensive to process than small amounts of data (all else being equal).
 Or for a business where a person is required to close a sale, the cost of sales overall is variable and tied to the cost of people to fulfil this.

-The reason this distinction is important is that in order to understand the growth potential of a business these dynamics between costs and revenue are required to be understood.
+The reason these distinctions are important is that in order to understand the growth potential of a business the dynamics between cost and revenue need to be understood.
 It should also be obvious that outputs which depend on inputs can only scale so far as those inputs are available.
 Which for the cases where the inputs are people, then those limits are more apparent (*and important*) than in other businesses.

 A standard breakdown of employee time is to split time spent between:
 - general and administrative work (G&A)